Papa Don't Preach: Recording

-Composition and release
+Composition

-Musically, "Papa Don't Preach" has been noted a dance-pop song that incorporates elements of baroque pop, post-disco, classical music, and 1960s-inspired psychedelia.
+"Papa Don't Preach" has been noted a dance-pop song that incorporates elements of baroque pop, post-disco, classical music, and 1960s-inspired psychedelia.
 Written in the key of F minor, the song is set in common time with a moderate tempo of 116 beats per minute.
 Madonna's vocal range spans from F_{3} to C_{5}, and her performance is marked by a more mature and restrained delivery than in her previous singles.
 It follows a standard verse-chorus form structure and opens with an orchestral string introduction described as "Vivaldian" in character, setting a dramatic tone before transitioning into a synth-driven arrangement with programmed drums and bass.

 The lyrics are presented from the perspective of a teenage girl who confesses to her father that she is pregnant and has decided to keep the child.
-She pleads for understanding while asserting her independence: "Papa don't preach, I'm in trouble deep/But I've made up my mind, I'm keeping my baby".
+She pleads for understanding while asserting her independence: "Papa don't preach, I'm in trouble deep / But I've made up my mind, I'm keeping my baby".
 The verses depict her emotional turmoil, while the pre-chorus and bridge add intensity through increasingly dramatic vocal delivery.
 A Spanish-inspired acoustic guitar section appears mid-song, cited as one of Madonna's earliest incorporations of Latin musical influences.

 In the second verse, the narrator describes her boyfriend's promise to marry and raise a family with her, while also acknowledging peer pressure to abandon the pregnancy.
-Some scholars have identified queer subtexts in the lyrics, noting that themes of secrecy, fear of rejection, and affirmation of identity can resonate with LGBTQ+ listeners.
+Some scholars have identified queer subtexts, noting that themes of secrecy, fear of rejection, and affirmation of identity can resonate with LGBTQ+ listeners.

+Release

 "Papa Don't Preach" was released as the second single from True Blue on June 11, 1986, in the United States, and five days later in most European territories.
-(Note: See sources cited on "Weekly charts" section) The track was later included on Madonna’s compilations The Immaculate Collection (1990) and Celebration (2009).
+(Note: See sources cited on "Weekly charts" section) It was included on Madonna's compilations The Immaculate Collection (1990) and Celebration (2009).